dragon-mobile/solid_state_relays_12v/README.md

 shorting the incorrectly wiring source and blow its fuse.
 Care should be taken to ensure the 12 volt wire is properly fused.

+The two optional fan connectors: M1 and M2 are avalible to add optional cooling fans which are always on or use external temperature / speed control.
+If enclosed in a tight fitting case or cover it's recommended that at least one fan be used to prevent hot spots that can cause premature component failure or in extereme cases fires.

 The final part of the Power In section is the highly recommended but optional power applied/on LED circuit.
 The LEDP1 should light up any time power is connected to the board to give a quick visual indicator.
 Optionally the onboard